Argos (retailer): Origins and establishment, 1973–2014

-In 2012, Argos withdrew from its involvement in the controversial Workfare scheme introduced by Prime Minister David Cameron.
-Argos and its parent company Home Retail Group were heavily criticised by some for their involvement in the scheme failing to offer jobs to those who successfully completed the course.
-An internal company poster produced by Home Retail Group's owned Homebase, supporting unpaid work to boost profits was leaked to the public, and led to the discontinuation of Workfare by all companies within the Home Retail Group and several other major companies.

-In October 2012, Argos announced that they would close some of their catalogue shops in 2013.
-Thus fewer catalogues would be made available nationwide.
-This was decided after a significant profit fall, and also to boost the popularity of their online shop.
+In 2008, sofas from retailers including Argos were featured on BBC Watchdog due to them causing health reactions.
+The sofas were manufactured by Chinese company LinkWise.
+Argos had to compensate customers impacted, after a group of consumers look legal action.
+The cause was a sachet, inside the sofas, of fungicidal chemical dimethyl fumarate, used to prevent mould.

+Following the collapse of Woolworth's, Argos acquired brands including Alba, Bush, and Chad Valley, in 2009.

+Argos profits were declining in 2011 to 2012.
+As a result, Argos announced in October 2012 that they would close some of their stores and increase focus on digital retailing.

-In a later charity initiative, Argos teamed up with Barnardo's in a six-week campaign in the run-up to Christmas 2012 that raised £700,000 for the children's charity.
-Under the scheme customers brought in unwanted toys to Argos or Barnado's shops in return for £5 Argos vouchers.
-Argos passed on the unwanted toys it collected to Barnado's for sale in the charity's own chain of shops.
+Argos teamed up with Barnardo's in a six-week campaign in the run-up to Christmas 2012 that raised £700,000 for the children's charity.
+Customers brought in unwanted toys to Argos or Barnado's shops in return for £5 Argos vouchers.
+Argos gave the unwanted toys to Barnado's to sell in the charity's own chain of shops.

+2015–2024

 In January 2015, Argos took over the rights to sell the Cherokee clothing line from Tesco; however, this was phased out in 2017 in favour of Sainsbury's own Tu brand of clothing.

-In January 2016, the sale of sister company Homebase for £340 million to Wesfarmers was announced.